Long-term care includes:

 Accommodations in an establishment

 Admittance or continued stay in an establishment is intended for insured persons who require a protected environment, therapeutic living conditions, or permanent supervision.
-If an insured person with a somatic or psychogeriatric condition is staying in an establishment, and the spouse is entitled to stay in that same establishment.

 Care involving an interpreter for the deaf